bcrisologo/atlas-kubernetes-operator-kind/README.md

 kubectl get atlasprojects.atlas.mongodb.com -o yaml
 ```

+**NOTE: Defining this to an already existing project with an existing IP Access list or database users can inadertently delete the current entries if you do not specify those resources on the command above*

 ### 5. Create the [AtlasCluster](https://docs.atlas.mongodb.com/reference/atlas-operator/atlascluster-custom-resource/#atlascluster-custom-resource) custom resource and deploy the Mongodb Atlas Cluster

 In this section, you specify the cluster configuration